SamedBilgin/SamedBilgin/README.md

 - 👋 Hi, I’m @SamedBilgin
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Web Development
 - 🌱 I’m currently majoring in Computer Engineering
 - 📫 How to reach me samedbilgin322@gmail.com